 And for SEO to meet its full potential, well-thought-out keyword research is necessary.
 In this article, we will guide you through the keyword research process in plain language to step up your content marketing game.

 What Are Keywords?

 Also known as search queries or SEO keywords, they are the words and phrases that people type into search engines.
-Keyword research is the process that SEO professionals use to discover keywords and phrases that people use in search engines.
+Keyword research is the process that SEO professionals use to discover keywords and phrases that people use in search engines like Google.

 Why Is Keyword Research Important?

 Keyword research is the foundation of SEO.
 If nobody is searching for what you’re writing about, you won’t get traffic from Google no matter how hard you try.